ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ```console
 dotnet --version
 ```
-Install the Aspire workload using the dotnet CLI
+Install the Aspire workload using the dotnet CLI:
 ```console
 dotnet workload install aspire
 ```
-Clone the repository which contains the application you created in the previous section:
+Clone the repository that contains the application that you created in the previous section:
 ```console
 git clone https://github.com/dawidborycki/NetAspire.Arm.git
 cd NetAspire.Arm/